ElektronikaDonBosco/Blind-eye/README.md

 ## Prepare the docker container

-First of all we need to clone the repository of jetson inference and go to the folder jetson_inference.
+To prepare the docker we need to clone the repository of jetson inference and enter the jetson_inference folder.
 ```bash
 git clone https://github.com/mikelalda/Blind-eye.git